MicrosoftDocs/windows-itpro-docs/browsers/edge/group-policies/search-engine-customization-gp.md

 ---
 title: Microsoft Edge - Search engine customization settings
-description: By default, Microsoft Edge uses the default search engine specified in App settings, which lets users make changes to it.
-You can configure Microsoft Edge to use the policy-set search engine specified in the OpenSearch XML file. ms.author: pashort
+description: Microsoft Edge uses the default search engine specified in App settings by default, which lets users make changes to it.
+You can configure Microsoft Edge to use the policy-set search engine specified in the OpenSearch XML file.
+You can also prevent users from making changes to the search engine settings.
+manager: dougkim
+ms.author: pashort
 author: shortpatti
 ms.date: 10/02/2018